gtadajweski/code-final-project-02a32/index.md

 # Loving Lebanon — Becoming More Than a Resident

-Designed by a young, Lebanon resident, Loving Lebanon aims to connect residents of Lebanon with the tools they need to become more than residents.
-To call a place home is to love, know, and serve.
+Designed by a young Lebanon resident with a passion for community, Loving Lebanon aims to connect Lebanon residents with resources to become active community members.
+To call a place home is to know, serve, and love it.
 Living in Lebanon should be just that.